-There are nearly 34,000 doctors (doktor/arzt/medicin/medico) and physicians in Switzerland (including nearly 10,000 GPs) which works out at 4.1 Swiss doctors per 1,000 of the population.
-This is above the EU average of 3.6.
-Doctors in Switzerland tend to work in private individual or group practices.
-Many families see the same family doctor in Switzerland, as well as pediatrician for any children.
+There are nearly 34,000 doctors (doktor/arzt/medicin/medico) in Switzerland (including nearly 10,000 GPs); this works out tot 4.1 Swiss doctors per 1,000 people.
+Doctors in Switzerland usually work in private individual or group practices.
+Many families see the same family doctor in Switzerland, as well as a pediatrician for any children.

-Doctors in Switzerland are part of primary healthcare overseen by the Federal Office of Public Health.
-Anyone with the necessary health insurance in Switzerland can register with a Swiss doctor.
+The Federal Office of Public Health oversees doctors in Switzerland.
+Anyone with health insurance in Switzerland can register with a Swiss doctor.

-Visitors will typically need to private health insurance coverage (required for a Swiss visa) to see a doctor in Switzerland, while long-term foreign residents must sign up to the Swiss healthcare insurance scheme within three months in Switzerland, although some exceptions exist.
-The insurance will cover most costs but there will still be fees to pay on top of this.
+Visitors typically require private health insurance coverage (necessary for a Swiss visa) to see a doctor in Switzerland.
+Long-term foreign residents must sign up for the Swiss healthcare insurance scheme within three months; some exceptions exist, however.
+This insurance covers most costs but there are still fees on top of this.

-Those from the European Union (EU) or the European Economic Area (EEA) in Switzerland on a stay of less than three months can use their European Health Insurance Card (EHIC) to cover some of the costs.
-Read more in our guide to getting an EHIC.
-Once an official resident or employee in Switzerland, however, most EU citizens will need to sign up to the Swiss health insurance scheme.
+Those from the European Union (EU) or the European Economic Area (EEA) on a stay of fewer than three months can use their European Health Insurance Card (EHIC) to cover some costs.
+Once an official resident in Switzerland, however, most EU citizens must sign up for the Swiss health insurance scheme.
 Read more in our guide for EU citizens moving to Switzerland.

-Residents in Switzerland are free to choose their own doctor, or change doctor if desired, although some of the cheaper health insurances place restrictions on doctor choice, so check your policy.
+Residents in Switzerland are free to choose their own doctor.
+However, some of the cheaper insurance policies place restrictions on doctor choice.
+Check your policy.

-Most Swiss doctors operate by appointment only and there is usually a fee to pay if you cancel an appointment with less than 24 hours’ notice.
-Doctors in Switzerland can provide consultations, treatment, prescriptions, referrals to specialists or hospital treatment, family planning and minor surgical procedures.
+Most Swiss doctors operate by appointment only.
+There is usually a fee if you cancel an appointment with less than 24-hours’ notice.
+Doctors in Switzerland provide consultations, treatment, prescriptions, referrals to specialists or hospitals, family planning, and minor surgical procedures.
 Most Swiss doctors speak English to a good standard.